 Key takeaways: WordPress vs Medium

 Deciding between WordPress and Medium as your blogging platform hinges on your individual needs and goals.
-If you’re seeking a customizable self-hosted publishing platform, with endless possibilities for design, functionality, and monetization, WordPress is your go-to choice.
+If you’re seeking a customizable self-hosted publishing platform with endless possibilities for design, functionality, and monetization, WordPress is your go-to choice.
 It offers the flexibility to create a unique online presence, whether for personal blogs, business websites, or even e-commerce stores.

 On the other hand, if your priority is to start publishing content online quickly and reach a built-in audience without worrying about technical details, Medium provides a user-friendly environment.
 Its simplicity, combined with a strong domain authority, makes it an appealing option for writers focused on quality content and storytelling.